 - 1 cup shredded Emmenthaler or Swiss cheese

 - 1 cup shredded Gruyere or Swiss cheese

 - In a small skillet, toss bread crumbs with 1-1/2 teaspoons oil; cook and stir over medium-high until golden brown.
 Remove from pan.

 - In same skillet, heat remaining oil over medium heat.
 Add pancetta; cook until crisp, stirring occasionally.
 Remove with a slotted spoon; drain on paper towels.

 - Cook macaroni according to package directions.
 Meanwhile, in a large saucepan, heat butter over medium heat.
 Add shallot and garlic; cook and stir 1-2 minutes or until tender.
 Stir in flour and seasonings until blended; gradually whisk in milk and wine.
 Bring to a boil, stirring constantly; cook and stir 2-3 minutes or until thickened.
 Stir in cheeses until melted.

-Originally published as Cheese Fondue Mac & Cheese in Taste of Home Christmas Annual Annual 2014
+Originally published as Fondue Mac and Cheese in Taste of Home Christmas Annual 2014